-The grid brings power from where it is generated to where it is needed throughout Ireland.
-It supplies power directly to industry and businesses that use large amounts of electricity.
-The grid also brings power from generators to the domestic network that supplies the electricity you use every day in homes, businesses, schools and hospitals.
+We develop, manage and operate the electricity transmission grid.
+This brings power from where it is generated to where it is needed - throughout Ireland.

+We use our grid to supply power to industry and businesses that use large amounts of electricity.
+Our grid also powers the distribution network.
+This supplies the electricity you use every day in your homes, businesses, schools, hospitals, and farms.